-These are just examples of what is in the new law.
-Another common question, beyond what is in the new law, is about what IHS plans to do to implement the provisions in the IHCIA.
+Another common question about the IHCIA, beyond what is in the new law, is about what IHS plans to do to implement the provisions in it.

 IHS is taking the lead on implementation of the IHCIA.
 It is clear that IHS cannot implement the entire law all at once and that this will need to occur over time.
 IHS is working very hard on reviewing provisions and developing next steps and timelines.
 Some provisions are immediate, and some require funding or additional work.